Dear Parents, Families and Community Members,

 Sharing the "Good Stuff"

-As mentioned in an earlier Superintendent Update, if families want to take pictures of their students remote learning online, I'd love to have them share!
-Please continue using the hashtag #SEBRSDLearnsTogether and #WeGotThis would be awesome if folks want to post pictures on twitter and use that hashtag and go ahead and loop me in (@ChooseSEBRSD) or my personal twitter account (@pshaughey).
-Would love to see them and re-tweet and maybe even share on Facebook site too!
-Let's do what we do best - CELEBRATE THE GOOD!
+As mentioned in earlier Superintendent Updates, if parents or families want to take pictures of their students remote learning opportunities so we are able to post them online, we would love to have them to share!
+Please continue to use the hashtag #SEBRSDLearnsTogether and #WeGotThis so we may post on Twitter.
+As well, if you post pictures on Twitter yourself, just use the hashtag (@ChooseSEBRSD) or my personal twitter account (@pshaughey).
+I would love to see them and re-tweet them as well as a share them on Facebook and Instagram, as well.
+Let's do what we do best - Celebrate all of the outstanding work of our students here in SEBRSD!

 Paul S. Haughey, Ed.D.